spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/install-recommended-vs-code-extensions.md

 * *Vale*: Customizable linter that checks for style and grammar issues in Markdown and other supported files.
 * *Markdown Shortcuts*: Provides shortcuts for formatting Markdown text.

-## Install an extension
+## Install extensions

 1. In the side pane, click the **Extensions** icon.
 Alternatively, you can use the shortcut <kbd>Ctrl+Shift+X</kbd> on Windows or <kbd>Cmd+Shift+X</kbd> on Mac.
-2. In the search line of the **EXTENSIONS** menu, enter the extension name you want to install.
+2. In the search line of the **EXTENSIONS** menu, enter the name of the extension you want to install.
 3. Find the extension in the search results list and click **Install**.

-Some extensions, like Vale, need additional configuration to work.
+Some extensions, like Vale, need additional configuration.
 For Vale installation instructions, see the following sections.

 ## Vale overview